Ahmet Arslan (politician): Early life and career

 Ahmet Arslan was born on 2 June 1962 in the district of Kağızman, Kars Province.
 He graduated from the National Security Academy and the Istanbul Technical University School of Maritime as a Shipping Construction and Mechanical Engineer.
 He later became a civil servant, first joining the Maritime Undersecretariat as a Department Manager and Deputy General Manager.
 He went on to serve at the Ministry of Transport as the Director of the General Directorate of Rail, Ports and Airport Construction (DLH).
 He also served as an executive board member of the General Directorate of State Airports Authority (DHMİ).

 Arslan worked in the private sector for seven years, taking on numerous roles.
-He also worked at the Pendik Shipyard in İstanbul.
+He also worked at the Pendik Shipyard in Istanbul.
 He was also a member of the executive boards of TTNET and the Türk Loydu Foundation, while serving on the supervisory board of Türksat.
 He also served as a member of the Maritime Assembly at the Union of Chambers and Commodity Exchanges of Turkey (TOBB).